Subcontracting Invoicing in France 2026: VAT Reverse Charge in Construction, Mandatory Mentions and the 1975 Subcontracting Act

 8. Subcontractor Protection: Acceptance, Approval and Performance Bond (Law 75-1334)#

 The main contractor must submit each subcontractor to the project owner for acceptance and have the payment conditions approved.
-This obligation applies to both public contracts and private contracts exceeding 600 euros excluding VAT.
-Without acceptance and approval, the subcontractor loses the right to direct payment.
+This double obligation applies to both public contracts and private contracts exceeding 600 euros excluding VAT.
+The acceptance covers the identity of the subcontractor and its skills; the approval covers the prices, payment dates and the security mechanism.
+Without acceptance and approval, the subcontractor loses the right to direct payment and the main contractor exposes itself to civil sanctions under Article 14-1 of the 1975 Act.

 9. Direct Payment: The Subcontractor's Ultimate Protection#